 Port Wine Glasses

-The development of specific Georgian Port wine glasses in 18th century Britain arose from a combination of politics and British entrepreneurship.
+The development of dessert wine glasses and traditional port glasses in 18th century Britain arose from a combination of politics and British entrepreneurship.
 In the late 17th century Charles II increased duty on the import of French wines as a retaliatory measure against restrictions imposed on the export of English goods on to the continent.
 He later banned the import of French wines altogether leading to merchants seeking alternative sources of supply, including smuggling.

 The wines of the Douro valley Portugal suited the English palate.
 Both English and Scottish merchants seized the opportunity.
 These wines took their name from the city from which they were shipped, Vinho Opporto became simply known as Port Wine in English.
 To begin with the wine was not fortified however to preserve the wine during shipment and prevent commercial losses it was fortified with brandy of grape spirit from the second half of the 18th century